Stuttering Speech Therapy Services

 A client described his cluttering like this: “It’s when I speak rapidly and put all the syllables in the same word or it feels like I make all of my words on the same syllable.
 It doesn’t make a lot of sense sometimes.
 People have trouble knowing what I am saying.
 Everything slurs together.
 When I was younger I had no idea I was doing it and I grew accustomed to myself being a rapid talker.
 Later I realized I wasn’t just a rapid talker and people would have trouble knowing what I was saying.
 If I ever heard a recording of myself I would get chills because it wouldn’t sound like the same person I heard in my head.
 To me I was speaking totally fluent and clear and it all made sense.”

 Stuttering on the other hand is characterized by an involuntary repetition or prolongation of sounds, syllables, or words and blocking on sounds.
-People who stutter know what they want to say but have difficulty saying it.
-They are aware of speech difficulty and often have struggle behavior.
+People who stutter know what they want to say but need more time to say it.
+They are aware of these involuntary moments of loss of control and often have struggle behavior to gain back control.
 Avoidance behaviors are very common, along with fear and anticipation, which differs from cluttering.

 What causes Stuttering?

 There is not a psychological cause for stuttering, although many children, teens, and adults develop psychological and learned responses as they experience and anticipate stuttering.
+Trauma responses can also develop.
 These beliefs, thoughts, fears, avoidances, and learned patterns can grow and add to the complexity.
 These components can become the most predominant parts and are vital to address in treatment.
 Stress can increase the amount and tension of stuttering, but it is not the root cause.

 Stuttering does not discriminate according to race, country of origin, intelligence, or language spoken.